What Is an English Degree Like in the US?

 • Women and literature

-Let us take a look at a sample class schedule from UIC that combines core general education classes, core English literature classes, and a series of elective courses that count toward a specialization or a concentration.
+Let us take a look at a sample class schedule from UIC that combines core general education classes, core literature classes, and a series of elective courses that count toward a specialization or a concentration.

 First year, first semester: 13-17 hours